-Applications of Location-based services include:
+Applications of location-based services include:

-- Location-based games & AR
+• Location-based games & AR

-- Location-based advertising
+• Location-based advertising

-- Business intelligence & analytics
+• Business intelligence & analytics

-- Emergency support & Disaster management
+• Emergency support & disaster management

-- Tracking, mapping, discovery & information
+• Tracking, mapping, discovery, & information

-Early adopters of Location-based marketing:
+Early adopters of location-based marketing

 Growing concern over privacy

-The Way forward for Location-based Services
+The way forward for location-based services

-Consumers and millennial today prefer personalization but not at the cost of entering their privacy zone.
-There is a thin layer between sending offers through push advertising using location-based marketing vs spamming, The first impression of any unsolicited message is spam, this can only be successful when users are given the decision-making power over what they would prefer to be informed for vs what not.
-This can be done through your ad servers or probably using an app is the safer bet as users will surely have consent agreement while downloading your application.
+Consumers and millennials today prefer personalization, but not at the cost of entering their privacy zone.
+There is a thin layer between sending offers through push advertising using location-based marketing vs. spamming.
+The first impression of any unsolicited message is spam, so this can only be successful when users are given the decision-making power over what they would prefer to be informed on.
+This can be done through your ad servers or by using an app, which is probably the safer bet, as users will surely have consent agreement while downloading your application.

 Publishers today should also give the users control over opting into a specific type of service or product for which they would prefer receiving updates and offers.
 Though it has been adapted to a certain extent by a few publishers, there is still a long way to go.
 This will ensure opt-in choices for information, and users will be happy to share their location with you, thus enabling better business.
 Once you win a consumer’s trust, the journey only continues further.
 A win-win situation for both your business and your consumers is the way forward for location-based marketing.